 An increasingly recognized problem, SIBO occurs when bacteria that normally occupy the colon migrate to the small intestine, feast on carbohydrates, and multiply.
 This causes inflammation in the gut as well as a diverse range of symptoms all over the body, most commonly in the digestive tract.
+This article focuses on how to cure SIBO and natural treatment for SIBO.

 Treatment for SIBO